vgaj/proxy/README.md

 ### 2. Proxy Exit

-On your phone navigate to the following URL and download the APK for the Proxy Exit app: https://gitlab.com/viru7/proxy/-/jobs/13819560752/artifacts/browse/app/build/outputs/apk/release/

-Install it following any Android prompts to allow the installation.
+On your phone navigate to the following URL and download the APK for the Proxy Exit app, and install it following any Android prompts to allow the installation: https://gitlab.com/viru7/proxy/-/jobs/13819560752/artifacts/browse/app/build/outputs/apk/release/

 Open the app and enter the server's public IP address, port (`9999`), and your password, then tap **Start**.